Child Custody & Visitation

 It is important to note that most courts in Norman, Oklahoma combine the terms physical and legal child custody into one term, referring to both as “custody.”

-Oklahoma is a “mother state” sometimes because when a couple is not married but has children together, the courts will most often grant the mother custody if the relationship dissolves.
+Oklahoma is sometimes viewed as a “mother state” because when a couple is not married but has children together, the courts will most often grant the mother custody if the relationship dissolves.

 How Can a Father Get Full Custody in Oklahoma?